WELCOME TO THE HOMEPAGE OF THE

 Ken Ferguson provided the artwork for the back cover of The Crow's Nest (Autumn/Winter 2007, Volume 7, Number 2).
 You can see more of his work at www.kennethfergusonfineart.com.

-Another artist whose work has featured on the front and back cover of The Crow's Nest was Michael Schreck.
+Another artist whose work has featured on the front and back cover of a number of issues of The Crow's Nest was Michael Schreck.
 His work has also featured extensively in the CBHMA journal the Greasy Grass and on the cover the LBHA bi-annual journal the Research Review.
 To see more of his work visit his website at http://michaelschreckart.com/index.html.

 VISITING THE USA AND LOCATIONS ASSOCIATED WITH CUSTER